Skip to main content

 I should also mention that Reflection isn't just for the END of the lessson.
 Rather, you can reflect as you study.

-More About Study Tools
+More About Bible Study Tools for the Bible Skills and Games Workshop

 In addition to good study Bibles, story pictures, and concordances, you'll also want a Dictionary of Bible Pronunciations handy, a couple of THESAURUSES to find synonyms for Bible words, posters and maps of Israel, posters displayed showing books of the Bible and timeline, ...and a couple of creative Bible and game books for the teacher.
 Some Bible Skills and Games Workshop have the kids create and add-to a timeline during the year.